nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to add a score.
-2. MATHTUTORING creates the score with score label, score value and score date.
+2. MATHUTORING creates the score with score label, score value and score date.
-3. MATHTUTORING stores the score to the score list storage.
+3. MATHUTORING stores the score to the score list storage.

     Use case ends.

 **Extensions**

 * 1a.
-MATHTUTORING detects that the score label, score value or score date is missing.
+MATHUTORING detects that the score label, score value or score date is missing.

     * 1a1.
-MATHTUTORING informs the tutor that there is missing element.
+MATHUTORING informs the tutor that there is missing element.

       Use case resumes at step 2.

 * 1b.
-MATHTUTORING detects that score label, score value or score date has an invalid format.
+MATHUTORING detects that score label, score value or score date has an invalid format.

   * 1b1.
-MATHTUTORING informs the tutor that the form of new score is invalid.
+MATHUTORING informs the tutor that the form of new score is invalid.

     Use case ends.

 * 1c.
-MATHTUTORING detects that the score has already exited.
+MATHUTORING detects that the score has already exited.

     * 1c1.
-MATHTUTORING informs the tutor that the score has already exited.
+MATHUTORING informs the tutor that the score has already exited.

       Use case ends.